NativeScript/payments/packages/apple-pay/README.md

 2. Handle the button's `tap` event
 In the tap event's callback function, do the following:

-  1. Check if Apple Pay is supported
+  1. Check if Apple Pay is supported by calling `isApplePaySupported()`

   ```ts
   isApplePaySupported: boolean = isApplePaySupported()